VuntlaDivya/OMDB_API/README.md

 ### Building an Image:
-First Build a image for our program by Dockerfile(we have a dockerfile in our repo).
-Edit the dockerfile and replace the movie name in CMD with your Movie name by "-t" tag and --tomatoes for .
-Then execute the folowing command to build an image.
+First Build a image for our program with Dockerfile(we have a dockerfile in our repo).

-Following are the arguments:
+Following are the arguments to get movie info from the OMDb. optional arguments:
-optional arguments:
   -h, --help            show this help message and exit -t T                  Movie title